-Immediately after the Gold King Mine spill occurred, US EPA and other federal and state agencies began working to control additional acid mine drainage and began making water quality measurements to evaluate impacts of the spill.
-Tribal agencies became involved locally as well as in the interagency emergency response.
+Immediately after the Gold King Mine spill occurred, US EPA and relevant federal, state, and tribal agencies began working to control additional acid mine drainage and began making water quality measurements to evaluate impacts of the spill.

-At the time of the spill, some locations along the river contained existing infrastructure to remove metals, particularly where it had previously been a problem.
-In other locations, the only alternative at the time of the spill was to allow the acid mine drainage to become naturally diluted as it flowed downstream.
+Because the Animas River is a fast flowing river with no dams, stopping the contamination or pumping the spill when it first occurred was not possible.
+The only alternative at the time of the spill was to allow the acid mine drainage to become naturally diluted as it flowed downstream.
 As the initial pulse of the spill moved down the river, it began mixing with and becoming diluted in the local waterways.
 As this mixing occurred, the spill water became less acidic and metals became diluted or were bound to solids, causing them to drop out of the water and settle into river bottom sediments.